JohnXLivingston/CoCOTS/CONTRIBUTING.md

 The website will be accessible on [http://localhost:9876](http://localhost:9876).

 To initialize the Database for the first time, go to the admin page: [http://localhost:9876/admin/](http://localhost:9876/admin/).

+## Debug mode

+You can enable the debug_mode by adding `?debug=1` to the url.
+In debug_mode:

+* Front-end field validation will be disabled
+* Form error messages will be printed at the end of the page

+You can enable/disable the debug_mode by defining the constant COCOTS_ENABLE_DEBUG in your config.php file.